 4. Posts should relate to Cleveland Park or the vicinity*.
 While Cleveland Park is part of the solar system, it's a good idea to keep your messages about somewhat more local topics.
-The Cleveland Park Listserv is not the place for announcements about any of the following: national or international cause organizations; out-of-neighborhood charities or non-profit institutions; other email lists; demonstrations, protests, rallies, lectures, or fundraisers, except for those held in the neighborhood or directly related to a neighborhood issue.
+The Cleveland Park Listserv is not the place for announcements about any of the following: national or international cause organizations; out-of-neighborhood charities or non-profit institutions (no matter how worthy!); other email lists; demonstrations, protests, rallies, lectures, or fundraisers, except for those held here in the neighborhood or directly related to a neighborhood issue.
 (Well, we do define "neighborhood" and "vicinity"rather generously and will consider anything within zip codes 20008, 20016, 20007 or 20015 to be "Cleveland Park and vicinity".

 Generally speaking, the Cleveland Park email list is not a bulletin board.
 This is a neighborhood discussion list.

 5. Your message must be readable.
 Spelling and punctuation count.
 The same goes for using paragraphs, correct capitalization, and other grammatical niceties.
 Properly spelled and formatted emails help list members figure out what you're trying to say.
 Spelling mistakes may make it impossible to find your message through an archive search.
 ALL CAPS can be used for occasional emphasis only.
-Don't abuse ellipsis.
 Messages may not start in the subject line and continue the sentence in the text box.
 Keep in mind that there are list members who are sight-impaired or for whom English is a second language.
 Messages with too many exclamation points are prone to be tagged as spam -- or the writing of an over-excited middle schooler.
 The moderators routinely edit messages for grammar, punctuation and other style points -- and if you submit a message for publication to this listserv, you agree to this routine sort of editing.
 FYI: we generally follow the rules found in the AP Style Guide, summarized on the "AP Style Cheat Sheet".